rajyraman/Levelup-for-Dynamics-CRM/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Report an issue with Level up
-title: ''
+title: "[BUG]: "
 labels: ''
 assignees: rajyraman